dariusandz/header-transmute/README.md

-# Header transmutation plugin for traefik
+# Header transmutation plugin for traefik (DEPRECATED AND MOVED TO https://github.com/inventi/traefik-header-transmute)

 Plugin replaces header in request with value loaded from environment variable.